 Regional champions versus global giants

 We examined what “winners” in customer and channel management do differently from “others”—winners being companies that achieved higher sales growth than the categories they play in, while also outperforming peers on one or more customer- and channel-management metrics.
 We found that, in every region, winners outgrow their categories by two to 16 percentage points, even as they maintain lower sales costs.
-In Europe, for instance, winners grow on average eight percentage points faster than others, and their EBITDA margins are at least nine percentage points higher.
+In Europe, for instance, winners grow on average eight percentage points faster than others, and their EBITDA1 margins are at least nine percentage points higher.
 In China, the sales-growth gap between winners and others is even larger: 16 percentage points.

 Like in our previous survey, we found that regional champions are still outperforming global giants in most geographies, albeit by narrower margins (Exhibit 1).